edwardpassagi/nutrition-app/readme.md

   3. To auto create / reset table, comment nutrition.py line before app.run (on if __name__ = "__main__" block)

 On progress:
-  1. AI algorithm for meal generation
+  1. AI algorithm for meal generation [done]
   2. Prototype for NoSQL section of our program.
-Currently developing Neo4j.
+Currently developing Neo4j. [done]

+TODO:
+  1. Host codebase in a web-server so it can be accessed by others (cPanel, heroku?)